ChaoranHu/smam/cran-comments.md

 ## Newer Version of R package smam

-The R package smam 0.5.2 has already in CRAN.
+The R package smam 0.5.3 has already in CRAN.
 This is the next version of smam.
-The version number of this package is 0.5.3.
-I fixed more bugs in this version in order to avoid error in solaris system.
+The version number of this package is 0.5.4.